yjjunnie/About-yjjunnie/README.md

 # About me!
 My name is **Holly**
 - I am a **Computer Science** student
-- Currently in a court case with ariq koh boon xiong
+- Currently in a court case with ariq koh boon xiong and I am winning